slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - to see if they really think that things are getting worse, ask them if they'd rather live in the future or in the past. -- naval
 - the seduction of pessimism: optimism sounds like a sales pitch. pessimism sounds like someone trying to help you.
 - organisms that treat threats as more urgent than oportunities have a better chance to survive and reproduce.
+- entrepreneurs are inherently optimistic beacuse they are rewarded by being optimistic.
+Intelectuals for being pessimistic.
 -->

 > *"The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails."